 Creative activities can be really stimulating for someone living with Alzheimer’s.
-Why not buy a selection of textured paper and brightly coloured art materials for when you visit Mum on Mother’s Day?
+Why not buy a selection of textured paper and brightly coloured art materials for here.
 Take some paints/crayons or felt tips, draw a picture and encourage mum to participate and see what she wants to offer in return.

 4) Listen to music and dance

 If mum is living with Alzheimer’s,you might notice that she often has bursts of energy, or that she responds well to music.
 Buying a DVD of dance lessons and moving along with the instructor would be a fun Mother’s Day to involce Mum in

 Alternatively, if she prefers to watch others dance, rather than get up herself consider buying or downloading something she used to enjoy.

 5) Set up a movie night or afternoon

 This one is one of our favourite Mother’s Day ideas.
 If film used to light up Mum’s eyes, pick out one of her favourite movies because it might encourage memories and moments of nostalgia for her.
 Don’t expect her to ro force her to sit through the entire movie – even a few moments of laughter or recognition of a familiar face will be enjoyable.
 You might find she takes the lead on how much she’s like to watch.

 6) Cook mum a homemade meal